 When a market is going up or down it typically does so in a non linear manner forming waves or cycles along the way.
 One can find short term downturns in a longer term uptrend market and short term upturns in a longer term downtrend market.
 Just like the TF Pullback , the NQ Long I strategy finds value by identifying short term downtrends in a longer term up-trending market.

-In contrast during the same time period, the underlying benchmark as described by the NQ continuous back adjusted futures had an average annual return of 2.07% and a maximum drawdown on allocated capital of -95.75% for a Risk Reward ratio of 0.02.
-In addition, as illustrated in the Nasdaq 100 chart above, as of the end of 2016, the index had just about reached the same highs as it had reached 16 years earlier in 2000.
+In contrast during the same time period, the underlying benchmark, the NDX, had an average annual return of 6.73% and a maximum drawdown of -70.53% for a Risk Reward ratio of 0.095.
+Over the backtesting period, the NDX had 3 loosing years and a success ratio of 52.7% up months.
+Most importantly, as illustrated in the Nasdaq 100 chart above, as of the end of 2016, the index had just about reached the same highs as it had reached 16 years earlier in 2000.

-Thus, if we use the Risk Reward factor to compare the NQ Long I strategy with the benchmark, the NQ Long I strategy is about 35 times better.
+Thus, if we use the Risk Reward factor to compare the NQ Long I strategy with the benchmark, the NQ Long I strategy is 12.4 times better.
 This is achieved by limiting the drawdowns and thus maximizing the Return on Capital.

-A second look at the performance tables for the NQ Long I strategy shows that the strategy had no trades at all in 2003 and 2013 and very small returns in 2015.
-This is addressed in the NQ Long II strategy.
+A second look at the performance tables for the NQ Long I strategy shows that the strategy had a total return of $18,781 between 2001 and 2008 and a total of $43,050 between 2009 and 2016.
+This is due to the fact that the underlying index was significantly more bullish in the last 8 years.
+The NQ Long II strategy focuses more on this period as it tries to take better advantage of bull market conditions.
 The bottom part of the NQ Long II strategy page also contains a discussion of how to choose between different strategies.